-Many Singapore companies, especially those outside the tech field, have traditionally had hardship in capital sourcing.
-This has been the problem partly because venture capitalists are more interested in the tech industry than any other area.
-The government of Singapore came up with the VDP in 2015 to allow promising SMEs to access affordable loans up to $5 million.
+Many Singapore companies, especially those outside the tech field, have traditionally had hardships in capital sourcing.
+This has been the problem partly because venture capitalists are more interested in the tech industry than in any other area.
+The government of Singapore came up with the VDP in 2015 to allow promising SMEs to access affordable loans of up to $5 million.
 This loan can be used for asset financing, acquisition and mergers, working capital, and project financing.
 The SME needs to be at least 30 per cent locally owned and have a staff of 200 employees or less.

 Business Improvement Fund – BIF

 BIF aims at helping businesses adopt technology and redesign their business models, especially in the tourism industry, to boost their competitiveness and productivity.
 For a business to qualify for this grant, it needs to fall either in the tourism or tech sectors.
 The support offered by the grant can be used to strengthen such areas as product development, automation, service excellence, and human capital management, among others.

 E2F aims at helping industrial companies lower their facilities’ operating costs through the adoption of efficient energy production.
 To attain this, E2F encourages co-funding of the development of efficient facility design, energy-efficient technologies & equipment, and energy assessment.